Nixonfernandes-18/first/README.md

-this is  a basic repository used to learn about the commands in git and git hub
+this is  a basic repository used to learn about the commands in git and git hub and first commit.